 Or if your trigger is that you're feeling uninspired with your story and are doubting it, these may be just the thing to help:

 These may seem unproductive at first, but they will immerse you back into your story and help reignite your spark.
-Plus, a temporary step back from the manuscript may even be what you need to conquor feeling uninspired.
+Plus, a temporary step back from the manuscript may even be what you need to conquer feeling uninspired.

 4) Invest in your success

 Now you know what is causing the overwhelm and how to fix it, all that's left is to spring into action.
 Start incorporating your "prescription" into your everyday life.
-The overwhelm may not completely disapear immediately but slow progress is better than no progress.
+The overwhelm may not completely disappear immediately but slow progress is better than no progress.

 A vault filled with free resources + trainings to help you thrive in authorship.